sarahholden/Proper/README.md

-# GA Credentials
+# GA Credentials - Codebase Authoring

-## You've been hired to create a website for a fictiti
+You've been commissioned to create a codebase for GA Credentials.
+This task is broken into two deliverables, with the ultimate goal a fully-realized, static website.

+Deliverable 1.
+Brainstorm / Proposal.
+Deliverable 2.
+Codebase Creation.

+We've provided for you assets to help with this process, and a detailed step-by-step below.

+Here is an exmaple of a very successful past codebase, and the level of rigor we expect in code and Design:
+______ (link to Explorer).

+## Deliverable 1.
+Brainstorm / Proposal.

 ### Step 1: Fork this repository